 Our Pick of the Best Seafood Recipes – Authentic Valencia Paella

 This dish hails from the Valencia region of Spain where it’s a much-revered meal.
 Besides the sausage and chicken in the dish, you’ll also find large shrimp and mussels.
-There’s also onion, garlic, tomatoes, bell peppers, green peas, and capers, and plenty of saffron, which lends the dish its robust flavor and color.
+There’s also onion, garlic, tomatoes, bell peppers, green peas, capers, and plenty of saffron, which lends the dish its robust flavor and color.

-All those vegetables make this a healthy dish that loads you up on vitamins A and C, antioxidants and fiber.
+All those vegetables make this a healthy dish that loads you up on vitamins A and C, antioxidants, and fiber.
 The seafood provides protein and omega-3s, making this a healthy and well-rounded meal you will love.

 Look for peeled and deveined shrimp and debearded mussels to cut down on some work of preparing your paella.
 Use a bit of white wine in place of some broth to really bring a new level of flavor to the dish.

 If your family loves casseroles, this is a great addition to your menu planning.
 It’s very similar to shepherd’s pie or cottage pie but uses seafood in place of the traditional ground beef or ground lamb usually found in the dish.
-Potatoes, spinach, and garlic come together with flaky white cod for a meaty and hearty dish perfect for a cold night.
+Potatoes, spinach, and garlic combine with flaky white cod for a meaty and hearty dish perfect for a cold night.

 A dash of nutmeg to the potatoes that top the dish adds a tasty bit of flavor.
-Drain the spinach before baking the casserole, so you don’t end up with a watery mess when it’s time to serve it.
+Drain the spinach before baking the casserole so you don’t end up with a watery mess when it’s time to serve it.

-Tired of the same old ground beef hamburgers for dinner?
+Are you tired of the same old ground beef hamburgers for dinner?
 Why not try salmon burgers instead?
 The mild flavor of salmon pairs well with Asian flavors.
 Mix the flaky cooked fish with soy sauce and diced scallions.
 Salmon also works very well with avocado so top your burger with some mashed avocado.

 Salmon is one of the top heart-healthy seafood options you can choose because of its content of omega-3 fatty acids, potassium, iron, B vitamins, and antioxidants.
 Salmon is also linked to a lower risk of heart disease when eaten regularly.
-You can also sub a tuna steak or swordfish steak for the salmon in this recipe to shake things up.
+You can also substitute a tuna steak or swordfish steak for the salmon in this recipe to shake things up.

 Mexican Fish Tacos

-It’s always a great night for tacos, right?
+It’s always a great night for tacos.
 This seafood-based version plays on traditional Latin American flavors with its fresh cilantro, lime juice, cumin, and smoked paprika.
 Red snapper is the ideal firm white fish for this meal and tastes great nestled in corn tortillas and topped with crisp cabbage.
 The fresh cream sauce perfectly balances the spice on the fish, making this a refreshing meal the whole family will love.